WISE 0535−7500

-WISE J053516.80−750024.9 (designation abbreviated to WISE 0535−7500) is either a sub-brown dwarf or a rogue planet.
-It has spectral class Y1 and is located in constellation Mensa.
-It is estimated to be 47 light-years from Earth.
+WISE J053516.80−750024.9 (designation abbreviated to WISE 0535−7500) is a possible binary system of two Y1-class brown dwarfs, in the constellation Mensa.
+Based on its parallax, its distance is roughly 14.6 pc.

-In 2017, more accurate analysis found it to be a binary system made up of two substellar objects of spectral class≥Y1 in orbit less than one astronomical unit from each other.

-Discovery
+History of observations

 WISE 0535−7500 was discovered in 2012 by J. Davy Kirkpatrick et al. from data, collected by Wide-field Infrared Survey Explorer (WISE) Earth-orbiting satellite—NASA infrared-wavelength 40 cm space telescope, which mission lasted from December 2009 to February 2011.
 In 2012 Kirkpatrick et al. published a paper in The Astrophysical Journal, where they presented the discovery of seven new found by WISE brown dwarfs of spectral type Y, among which also was WISE 0535−7500.

-Distance

-Trigonometric parallax of WISE 0535−7500 is 0.070 ± 0.005 arcsec, corresponding to a distance of 14 pc and 47 ly.

-Y dwarf

-Brown dwarfs are defined as substellar objects that have at some time in their lives burnt deuterium in their interior.
-The borderline between a brown dwarf and a planet is conventionally taken to be 13 times the mass of Jupiter.
-All brown dwarfs are either M dwarfs, L dwarfs, T dwarfs or Y dwarfs, in order of decreasing temperature.
-An increasing number after the letter in the spectral type also means decreasing temperature, a Y2 dwarf is cooler than a Y1 dwarf is cooler than a Y0 dwarf.
-Planets can also be L dwarfs, T dwarfs or Y dwarfs.

-JWST observation
+In 2014, it was found that WISE 0535 is more luminous than predicted by atmospheric models.
+In 2016, it was suggested that such an over-luminosity could be explained if it is, in fact, a binary system of similar components.
+Close imaging has not revealed any companions within the detection capacities, implying that the separation between the components is less than 1.9 astronomical units.
+One 2024 study found that while the overluminosity could be reasonably explained by a metal-poor atmosphere, an unresolved binary system is a better possibility.
+The primary was estimated to have a mass of and an effective temperature of 450 K, while the secondary has an estimated mass of and an effective temperature of 350 K, with a system age of 5 Gyr.
+Similarly, a 2026 study found that the overluminosity can be explained by either binarity or a high surface gravity with or without a metal-poor atmosphere.
+The components would have temperatures of 480 K and 340 K with a near-solar metallicity.
+For the case that WISE 0535 is single star, a mass of 22±3 Jupiter mass, a radius of 1.53±0.04 Jupiter radius and an effective temperature of 395 ± 6 K have been measured.

 WISE 0535−7500 was studied with JWST by Beiler et al. in 2024 together with 22 other late-T and Y-dwarfs.
 WISE 0535−7500 stands out due to it having no discernable CO_{2} band and an almost undetectable CO band.
 This could be due a low metallicity or high surface gravity.
 These features make this object extremely red in Spitzer colors.
 This object also showed stronger NH_{3} absorption when compared to objects of the same temperature.
 Other common prominent features like H_{2}O and CH_{4} are present in its spectrum.
 But like other late-T and Y-dwarfs it is missing PH_{3}, which is predicted to occur for these objects.